 As you step into this journey of starting a consulting business, you are bound to make mistakes.
-In other words, it’s completely alright to make mistakes unless you learn to improve it.
+In other words, it’s completely alright to make mistakes unless you learn to improve them.

 The few mistakes that are made and can be avoided are:

-- Start out small that helps to deliver your skills without being committed for the long term and expensive projects.
+- Start small that helps to deliver your skills without being committed to the long-term and expensive projects.